General Formulation and PCL-Analysis for Restless Bandits with Limited Observability: Main Results

 The explanation of the optimization problem above is that for each arm, when it is not selected (made passive), we will receive a subsidy $\lambda$.
 Since the problems above are independent, we just need to consider the single-arm case.
-For notation simplicity, we drop the arm index~$n$ from now on.
-For a given arm, the optimal policy for the relaxed optimization problem divides the arm state space into two subset (here the arm state space is the arm belief state space): active set $\mathcal{A}(\lambda)$ and passive set $\mathcal{P}(\lambda)$.
+In other words, the Lagrange relaxation decouples an $N$-dimensional problem into $N$ $1$-dimensional problems, reducing the complexity with~$N$ from exponential to linear!
+From this point on, we will focus on the single-arm problem with subsidy and drop the arm index~$n$.
+For a given arm, the optimal policy for the relaxed optimization problem divides the arm state space into two subsets (here the arm state space is the arm belief state space): active set $\mathcal{A}(\lambda)$ and passive set $\mathcal{P}(\lambda)$.
 Specifically, $\mathcal{P}(\lambda)$ contains all belief states in which the optimal choice is passive when the subsidy is $\lambda$.
-In particular, for a certain state $s$, if both active and passive actiosn are optimal, we include it in $\mathcal{P}(\lambda)$, and $\mathcal{A}(\lambda)$ is just the complement of $\mathcal{P}(\lambda)$ in the entire state space.
-Under the concept of passive set, Whittle indexability can be stated as follows: \begin{definition}[Whittle Indexability] An arm is indexable if the passive set $\mathcal{P}(\lambda)$ increases from $\emptyset$ to the whole state space as the subsidy $\lambda$ increases from $-\infty$ to $+\infty$.
+In particular, for a certain state $s$, if both active and passive actions are optimal, we include it in $\mathcal{P}(\lambda)$, and $\mathcal{A}(\lambda)$ is just the complement of $\mathcal{P}(\lambda)$ in the entire state space.
+Under the concept of passive set, Whittle indexability can be stated as follows: \begin{definition}[Whittle Indexability] An arm is indexable if the passive set $\mathcal{P}(\lambda)$ monotonically increases from $\emptyset$ to the whole state space as the subsidy $\lambda$ increases from $-\infty$ to $+\infty$.
 The RMAB problem is indexable if every decoupled problem is indexable. \end{definition}

 Indexability states that, once an arm is made passive with subsidy $\lambda$, it should also be passive with any $\lambda'$ larger than $\lambda$.
 If the problem satisfies indexability, its Whittle index is defined as follows: \begin{definition}[Whittle Index] If an arm is indexable, the Whittle index $W(s)$ of a state $s$ is the infimum subsidy $\lambda$ that keeps~$s$ in the passive set $\mathcal{P}(\lambda)$.
 That is,